Buyuden: Characters

 A sixth grader who goes to the same school as Isamu and Moka.
 He is the son of a boxing coach who runs Star Gym, and his older sister is a professional female boxer.
 He doesn't have much confidence in himself because of a boxing loss when he was younger, and he feels that he is no good at boxing compared to his sister.

 Manga

-Buyuden is written and illustrated by Major and Major 2nd author Takuya Mitsuda.
-The series ran in Shogakukan's Weekly Shōnen Sunday from March 16, 2011 to January 29, 2014.
-The series was collected into thirteen tankōbon volumes released from July 15, 2011 to June 30, 2014.
+Written and illustrated by Takuya Mitsuda, Buyuden was serialized in Shogakukan's Weekly Shōnen Sunday from March 16, 2011, to January 29, 2014.
+The series was collected into thirteen tankōbon volumes released from July 15, 2011, to June 30, 2014.